 - Changes in your plan’s network – If your preferred doctors or specialists stop accepting your insurance, you could pay significantly more.
 Other health insurance options may help lower your overall medical bills.

-- Needing more or less coverage – If, for example, you visit the doctor frequently and copays are eating into your budget, a different plan may help you keep medical expenses under control.
+- You need more or less coverage – If, for example, you visit the doctor frequently and copays are eating into your budget, a different plan may help you keep medical expenses under control.
 On the other hand, if you’re paying for top-tier coverage but don’t often use it, a more modest plan could be a better fit.

 Want to shop around?
 Here are a couple ways to make the experience a little simpler: